enasequence/read_docs/retrieval/programmatic-access/tag_querying.rst

 Examples:

 * Find all pathogenic samples by using the “pathogen” tag (this is used to drive the data coverage of the `Pathogens Portal <https://www.pathogensportal.org>`_.)
-* Use "marine:high_confidence” tag to find all samples that are highly likely to be from the marine environment.
+* Use “marine:high_confidence” tag to find all samples that are highly likely to be from the marine environment.
 * Find all records in ENA data that have a corresponding record cross-referenced to the `WoRMS - World Register of Marine Species <https://www.marinespecies.org/>`_, by searching “xref:worms”.

 The tagging system has proved useful in determining the object membership of certain domain specific data portals such as Pathogens Portal.
 Conversely they can also be used to easily obtain vignettes of data from which to build a new data portal rapidly.